timrxd/exhibit-backend/README.md

 Simple backend server to that provides data based on the ATP tennis rankings.

-Simple API based in Go, using gRPC-gateway to generate a reverse-proxy based on the protobuf spec.
+Basic API based in Go, using gRPC-gateway to generate a reverse-proxy based on the protobuf spec.

 ## Setup
  - Make sure the following are installed: